rumca-js/Django-link-archive/README.md

  - I do not endorse any link every link in the database.
 I may some links be important because of how bad the content is.
 I use irony often, therefore beware!
  - Everyone has a right to be forgotten.
 If any link should be removed from a database please contact me
- - I do not obtain any form of monetary recompensation from link, or data about it.
+ - I do not obtain any form of monetary compensation from link, or data about it.
 The data link information were already provided by RSS sources.
 The RSS source is responsible for what they provide free of charge

 # Ending notes

 All links belong to us!